 If you haven't sorted out yet where you gonna stay in Seoul, this might come handy.
 Here are four great hostels and guesthouses to get a good night's sleep.
 Oh, and by the way...
 Seoul is not as expensive as one might think of.
 A comprehensive list of hotels in Seoul in all price ranges can be found on Agoda.com.

 More questions?
-If you are planning to visit Seoul, then don't hesitate to contact Drew and he will give you more advice!
-And if you've been to Seoul already, please tell us what was your favorite thing to do?
-Just comment below.
+If you are planning to visit Seoul, don't hesitate to contact Drew!
+He's an expert for Seoul and happy to give you more advice!

 Thank you for reading.

 Thanks to Drew for writing this helpful travel guide about Seoul.
 Drew is a recent college graduate who has visited 43 countries since 2012.
 His favorite things about traveling are

 eating the local foods, meeting awesome people and experiencing the nightlife scene.
 Drew is currently teaching English in South Korea and he blogs about food, culture and nightlife

 ABOUT THE AUTHOR